PayDock/paydock_java_sdk/README.md

 # Deprecation Notice: paydock_java_sdk is no longer supported or maintained.

-We are deprecating the paydock_ios_sdk repository in favor of newer, better-maintained alternatives.
+We are deprecating the paydock_java_sdk repository in favor of newer, better-maintained alternatives.
 This means that the code in this repository will not receive any updates, bug fixes, or security patches.

 Please do not use this SDK for new development, as it will lead to compatibility issues and potential security risks.
 Instead, we recommend using direct REST API integration.